 The place we want to start is with water and detergent backflushing.
-We recommend a water backflush on any day the machine is used, but if you can just manage twice a week that will be fine as well.
+We recommend a 10 second water backflush on any day the machine is used, but if you can just manage twice a week that will be fine as well.
 Detergent backflushing we recommend about once every 6 weeks for E61 machines.
 Replacing the group gasket and screen we recommend about once a year.
 Backflushing more frequently than this will make brew lever action feel less smooth.

 - Insert blind filter and add up to 1/2 teaspoon (3 g) of Full Circle wash.
 Lock your portafilter into the group head.

 - Activate brew cycle for 10 seconds and allow the machine to release pressure.
 Repeat 5-8 times, depending on how dirty your grouphead is.